-For example, Christina has worked for you since the start of November last year, she is salaried and earns £1,900 per month before NICs and other deductions.
+For example, Christina has worked for you since the start of November last year; she is salaried and earns £1,900 per month before NICs and other deductions.

 To date (March 2020), Christina has earned £9,500.
 Therefore, her average monthly pay is £1,900.
-When she is placed on furlough, she will be entitled to £1,520 (80% of her average monthly salary) before NICs and other deductions.
+When she is placed on furlough, she will be entitled to £1,520 (80% of her monthly average wage) before NICs and other deductions.

 The same rule applies to any flexible workers you might have.
-Simply calculate their monthly pay for the months they have been in your employ and divide by the number of months they’ve worked for you.
+Simply calculate their monthly payment for the months they have been in your employ and divide by the number of months they’ve worked for you.

-– your ePAYE reference number
+– your PAYE reference number

-– the number of employees being furloughed
+– the number of employees being furloughed and their NI numbers

 – your contact name